dacs01/ascends-toolkit/readme.md

 ```
 Expected MAE (Mean Absolute Error) is 2.271 and R2 (https://bit.ly/2pP83Eb) is 0.857.

-Copy the following text into a new file and save it to `data\BostonHousing_test_input.csv`.
+Copy the following text into a new file and save it to `data/BostonHousing_test_input.csv`.

 ```
 crim,zn,indus,chas,nox,rm,age,dis,rad,tax,ptratio,b,lstat